cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 The proposed specification will schedule a backup every day at midnight.

+ScheduledBackups can be suspended if needed by setting `.spec.suspend: true`, this will stop any new backup to be scheduled as long as the option is set to false.

+In case you want to issue a backup as soon as the ScheduledBackup resource is created you can set `.spec.immediate: true`.

 ## WAL archiving

 WAL archiving is enabled as soon as you choose a destination path